buildkite/docs/pages/tutorials/github_actions.md

-# How to Trigger a Buildkite Pipeline Using GitHub Actions
+# Triggering pipelines using GitHub Actions

 [GitHub Actions](https://github.com/features/actions) is a GitHub-based workflow automation platform.
-You can use the Github action [Trigger Buildkite Pipeline](https://github.com/marketplace/actions/trigger-buildkite-pipeline) to trigger a build on a Buildkite pipeline.
+You can use the Github actions [Trigger Buildkite Pipeline](https://github.com/marketplace/actions/trigger-buildkite-pipeline) to trigger a build on a Buildkite pipeline.

 The Trigger Buildkite Pipeline GitHub Action allows you to: